-"Go Slow" means to focus on the limited human lifespan problem, and be content to travel slowly ato 10% c or so.
+"Go Slow" means to focus on the limited human lifespan problem, and be content to travel slowly at 10% c or so.

 There are several ways of dealing with the lifespan issue.
-Go to the Tough Guide to SF and read the entry "Slowboat".
+See sub-sections below

 Since every atom of mass is a penalty, the logical starship would just carry a master computer and no human crew.
 This avoids the payload mass of the crew, the habitat module, the life support system, food, water, and everything.
 The starship might be under a meter long, which would make this concept the lowest mass of all the slowboat starships.

 However, nobody wants wants to read about the adventures of a computer (yes, I know there have been a couple of SF stories on this theme, but it requires extraordinary skill on the part of the author, and the stories are not wildly popular.
 With the exception of the Bolo stories by Keith Laumer et al.).

 Enter the "digital crew" concept.
 You postulate technology capable of "uploading" human brain patterns into a computer.
 In essence, the ship's computer is running incredibly advanced simulations of the crew, creating a virtual reality much like that found in the movie The Matrix.
 This also allows the author to pontificate upon the nature of reality, ask if we are actually unaware virtual people in a virtual reality, and stuff like that.
 Authors who have used this concept include Sean Williams, Shane Dix, and Greg Egan.